 EXPERIMENTALS

 Chemicals: All the chemicals in this work were purchased and used without further purification.
 Lithium hydroxide monohydrate (LiOH · H2O, ≥98%) and vanadium pentoxide (V2O5, ≥98%) were supplied by Sigma-Aldrich, Germany.
 Acetylene black and anhydrous N-methylpyrrolidone (NMP, 99.5%) were sourced from Sigma-Aldrich.
-The electrolyte as a 1.0 mol·L⁻¹ solution of lithium hexafluorophosphate (LiPF₆) in a 50:50 mixture of ethylene carbonate (EC) and diethyl carbonate (DEC), and poly (vinylidene fluoride) (PVDF, ≥99.5%) were obtained from MTI Corporation.
+The electrolyte, as a 1.0 mol·L⁻¹ solution of lithium hexafluorophosphate (LiPF₆) in a 50:50 mixture of ethylene carbonate (EC) and diethyl carbonate (DEC), and poly (vinylidene fluoride) (PVDF, ≥99.5%) were obtained from MTI Corporation.

 Materials preparation: Li3VO4 was prepared using both vapor-assisted SSR and conventional SSR.
 For vapor-assisted SSR, as shown in Scheme 1, a mixture of LiOH·H2O and V2O5 in a molar ratio of 3:1 was ground in a mortar.
 The resulting orange solids were transferred to an alumina crucible covered with aluminum foil and heated to 600°C for 5 hours, as described by Li et al.20 The final powder was reground and labeled as c-LVO.
 The precursor mixture was placed in a tea filter bag and suspended in a 20 mL vial containing 3 mL of deionized water.
 The sealed reactor was maintained at 80°C for 24 hours.
 The resulting humid solid was dried at 80°C for an additional 12 hours, regrinded, and labeled as v-LVO.